Data Analyst Interview Questions and Answers

 The waterfall chart displays both positive and negative values which hold the final result value.
 For instance, if you are analyzing a company’s net income, then you can have the statistics of all the cost values.
 With such kind of statistics, you can visualize how the value from revenue to the net income is obtained when all the costs are abstracted.
 Learn about How to Create a Waterfall Chart.

 - Reformation of schemas to complete a schema integration

-- Find similar records and combine them into single record containing all related attributes without redundancy
+- Find similar records and combine them into a single record containing all related attributes without redundancy

-The outlier is a frequently used terms by Data Analysts.
-It refers for a value that appears far away and separates from an overall pattern in a sample.
+The outlier is a frequently used term by Data Analysts.
+It refers to a value that appears far away and separates from an overall pattern in a sample.
 Outliers are of two types-

-K mean is a well-known segregating method.
-Objects are categorized as belonging to one of K groups.
+K means is a well-known segregating method.
+Objects are categorized as belonging to one of the K groups.
 K-mean algorithm has spherical clusters i.e. the data points in a cluster are positioned around that cluster.
 Also, the variance/spread of the clusters is similar in K-mean algorithm.

 The different sections of a Pivot table are as follows: